 If you carpool with one or more people, you will be able to split the parking charge equally among the people in the vehicle if they are also a Vanderbilt University community member.
 The person that taps their Vanderbilt ID card at the card reader (usually the driver of the vehicle) will need to go into their Commute Calendar for that day and click the people icon to the right of their parking charge noted in the upper right-hand corner of the page.
 The driver will be able to look up the other passengers and tag them in their carpool for the day.
 Once the driver has tagged the other passengers, the driver’s parking charge will be reduced.
 Passengers in the carpool will receive a notification to accept the carpool tag; once they do, their portion of the parking charge will show up.
 The people in the carpool who are tagged have the right to not accept the tag.
 This helps eliminate people abusing the system who may try to tag others to reduce their own parking charges.

-A new MoveVU program called “Guaranteed Ride Home” provides sustainable commuters enrolled in the daily parking program with a free Lyft ride home in the event of an emergency or unforeseen circumstance.
-This new offering is available to faculty, staff, postdocs, graduate and professional students.
-Available through the MoveVU Commute Hub, the program is intended to offer eligible users the safety net and confidence they need to feel comfortable taking sustainable commute options to campus, knowing that they will be able to take a free ride home a certain number of times a year if necessary.
+Daily parking program participants have access to the “Guaranteed Ride Home” program which provides sustainable commuters a free Lyft ride home in the event of an emergency or unforeseen circumstance.
+Available through the MoveVU Commute Hub, the program is intended to offer eligible users the safety net and confidence they need to feel comfortable taking sustainable commute options to campus, knowing they will be able to take a free ride home a certain number of times a year if necessary.
 Learn more about the program here.